Last updated on 22/09/2020 at 15:44

 Remember, don't go to the shops if you're self-isolating due to COVID-19 symptoms, if you been asked to self-isolate by a contact tracer or if you are in the shielding group.

 What might be different as shops start to reopen?

-From 10th July, it will become mandatory to wear a face covering in a shop (as it is for public transport too).
+From 8th July, it is mandatory to wear a face covering in shops, libraries, museums, places of worship and on public transport.

 When businesses reopen in Phases Two, Three and Four in Scotland's Route Map out of lockdown, they will need to make sure that customers stay two metres apart.
 In some shops this will be allowed to be relaxed to one metre, however it should be clearly signposted if this is the case so if you're in doubt stick to two metres.

 You may notice some other changes to the way you shop.
 Businesses may reopen only parts of their shops and you may be asked to follow a certain route around the shop to reduce contact with other customers.